There are a few things that I hate from my soul and a crashed Microsoft Excel is one of those things.

 - After that, scroll to the end and click on “ Recover Unsaved Workbooks”.

-- Once you click on it, it shows an open dialog box, and locate it to (C:UsersUserNameAppDataLocalMicrosoftOfficeUnsavedFiles) where Excel has saved a copy of all the unsaved workbook.
+- Once you click on it, it shows an open dialog box, and locate it to (C:UsersUserNameAppDataLocalMicrosoftOfficeUnsavedFiles) where Excel has saved a copy of all the unsaved workbooks.

 - Select the workbook to open and click OK.

-- Once you open a workbook, it shows a message alert to save that file before you use it or make any change in it.
+- Once you open a workbook, it shows a message alert to save that file before you use it or make any changes to it.

-Now, this is the thing happen to all of us.
-We are working on a file which is already saved somewhere.
+Now, this is the thing that happens to all of us.
+We are working on a file that is already saved somewhere.

-With auto recover option you can recover the file with all the updated data.
+With the auto-recover option, you can recover the file with all the updated data.

-Here the point is simple when you re-open Excel it shows you “Document Recovery Pane” with the list of all the unsaved version of the files.
+Here the point is simple when you re-open Excel it shows you the “Document Recovery Pane” with the list of all the unsaved versions of the files.

 You can click on the file which you want to open and once you open it save it.

-- First of all, click on "File" tab and go to the "Info" category.
+- First of all, click on the “File” tab and go to the “Info” category.

-- Here you have a list of all the version of the workbook which you can restore.
+- Here you have a list of all the versions of the workbook which you can restore.

 - When you click on a version, Excel opens that version along with the present one so that you can compare both.

 The save AutoSave option works behind this as well.
-Let's say, you have specified 10 minutes in AutoSave option, Excel saves a version of your file after every 10 minutes.
+Let’s say, you have specified 10 minutes in the AutoSave option, and Excel saves a version of your file after every 10 minutes.